Boohoo's sustainability questioned as PwC quits as auditor

 The report focuses on Leicester-based company director Rostum Nagra who, through a complex supply chain network involving shell companies with addresses in Leicester, arranged for false invoices to be produced, artificially inflating the purchase prices of stock and claiming VAT on these.
 Effectively, Nagra was running two sets of books - one for the taxman with false invoices, and a dark cash book with codified jottings.
 HMRC completed 25 separate investigations in the city’s textile trade and recovered more than £2m of tax.

-Again, it demonstrates how import it is to understand who you are dealing with and your entire down-stream supply-chain.
+Again, it demonstrates how important it is to understand who you are dealing with and your entire down-stream supply-chain.

 If you want to hear more about the endemic fraud in Leicester’s garment factories, you can listen to File on 4: All Sewn Up.